alex827a/smart-home-backend/README.md

-Setup and run (Windows PowerShell)
+﻿Setup and run (Windows PowerShell)

 1) Ensure Python 3.10+ is installed: